SolForte/SolForte/README.md

 # Welcome!👋
 Hi!
 I'm Mateus, a 24 years old software developer, and also a guy very interested in reverse engineering.
 I've dropped out of my mechanical engineering bachelor's degree on 2022 and've been studying software development since then.
+My username is a homage to Teresina's sun, who even on winter is constantly and obscenely flashing it's 38°C/100.4°F UV rays.

 ## My Stack 🔧